shuchen2000/sta_pytorch/README.md

 The full code will be published after the paper is accepted.

-Train and test dataset will soon be uploaded to Baidu Netdisk later.
+Train and test dataset are available at https://pan.baidu.com/s/1Bqj_CXaThORriGsMoVaObw , code:scve.